 Theatre 300 Theatre and Cultural Diversity (3) Theatre 351 Theatre Management (3) Theatre 364 Seminar in Playwriting (3) Theatre 383 Drama into Film (3) Once students are accepted and enrolled in the Acting Concentration, they are required to audition each semester, and to accept any role in which they are cast until the degree program is completed.
+At the end of each semester of the junior year of study, a faculty committee shall evaluate each BFA candidate.
+The committee has the authority to retain, dismiss or place candidates on probation.
+To be retained in the BFA Acting program, students must prepare an acting demonstration (jury).
+The acting/directing faculty will assess each student at this time and determine if the student warrants retention, probation or dismissal from the program.
+Each student will be assessed on professionalism, collegiality and progress.
 MUSICAL THEATRE CONCENTRATION This degree is for students who desire a professionally oriented education and training in musical theatre.
-Only those who exhibit exceptional talent, motivation, and commitment will be admitted to the program.
-Prior to entering the junior year, or upon transferring to Cal State Fullerton, all students electing a major in musical theatre will be auditioned, evaluated, and advised as to potential for advancement in the major.
+Only those who exhibit exceptional talent, motivation and commitment will be admitted to the program.
+Prior to entering the junior year, or upon transferring to Cal State Fullerton, all students electing a major in musical theatre will be auditioned, evaluated and advised as to potential for advancement in the major.
 All applicants for the B.F.A.
-Musical Theatre Concentration must complete the following to qualify for entry into the degree program: Theatre 140 and Theatre 141A,B, Theatre 200, and Theatre 240A,B or equivalent, with a minimum grade of "B minus" (2.7) in each course and an audition which shall consist of acting, singing, and dance.
+Musical Theatre Concentration must complete the following to qualify for entry into the degree program: Theatre 140 and Theatre 141A,B, Theatre 200 and Theatre 240A,B or equivalent, with a minimum grade of "B-" (2.7) in each course and an audition that shall consist of acting, singing and dance.
 In addition to the requirements listed below for the major, students must meet the university requirements for a baccalaureate degree.
-Music 101 Music Theory for Non-Music Majors (3) must be taken to fulfill General Education Category III.B.1. before taking Theatre 181 Basic Music Reading.
+Music 101 Music Theory for Non-Music Majors (3) must be taken to fulfill General Education Category III.B.1 before taking Theatre 181 Basic Music Reading.
 All degree candidates must: